Jovana Petrović: Norway

+Turkey

 On 8 August 2022, she moved to Turkey and signed for the Gaziantep-based 2021-22 Turkish Women's Super League champion ALG Spor.
 She played at the 2022–23 UEFA Women's Champions League qualifying rounds' first match for ALG Spor.

 International career

 Petrović was part of the Serbia women's national team at the 2021 Turkish Women's Cup held in Alanya, Antalya, Turkey.